A Panel Discussion on

 For a democracy to be vibrant, it is essential that citizens and civil society organizations play a significant role in shaping public policy and discourse to enhance public interest.
 They can do so by providing policy insights and inputs based on reasoned analysis, building public discourse around relevant topics, mobilising people and opinions, undertaking direct actions and being critical observers of policy design and implementation.
 Different organisations may adopt different strategies and approaches towards these goals but all of them serve an important function in a democracy.

 Prayas is entering its 25th year of work in shaping and advocating better public policies in the areas of energy and health.
-We feel it appropriate to use this occasion to reflect upon the role of civil society organisations in shaping public policy and discourse.
+We felt it appropriate to use this occasion to reflect upon the role of civil society organisations in shaping public policy and discourse.
 Particularly important are ideas for creating space for transparency, effectiveness, openness, responsiveness, accountability of processes and institutions, and structures to deliberate upon multiple viewpoints.
 Given the critical nature of the role played by the civil society and the challenges faced by it, a reflection on its relevance and effectiveness is always necessary.
 It becomes even more important today when several questions are being raised regarding its role and place in public affairs.

+Following is a video recording of the discussion.
 More information on the panelists is provided below.

 More about the panelists